Ghost Squad (video game): Ghost Squad: Evolution (arcade)

 available for character customization, however, the costumes have no effect on gameplay.
 There are 25 different weapons.

 Ghost Squad (Wii)

 Sega published the Polygon Magic developed Wii port of Ghost Squad in Japan on October 25, 2007, and in the U.S. on November 20, 2007.
 It uses the Wii Zapper as a multi-purpose tool to allow players easy control of targeting enemies, defusing bombs, and detaining hostages.
+The port also virtually emulates the original arcade version's IC Card progression system as autosaved player profiles stored in the Wii's system memory, minus the card's 100-game limit.

 Ghost Squad takes advantage of the Wii Remote's pointer functionality, the nunchuk, and the Wii Zapper giving players controller flexibility.
 In addition, the game features a pointer calibration mode, enabling players to use line-of-sight aiming and fire precisely where the Wii Remote is pointed.
 The player has the option to turn off the on-screen pointer for more points.

 Exclusive to the Wii conversion of the game are four-player support, and an online high score leaderboard via the Nintendo Wi-Fi Connection.